Child Abuse in San Diego

 No Negative Contact Order vs. Criminal Protective Order

-If you are convicted of violating PC 273(d) and probation is granted, the judge will file a no negative contact order or a full criminal court protective order to protect the child from further acts of violence or criminal threats.
+If you are convicted of violating PC 273(d) and probation is granted, the judge will file a no negative contact order or a full criminal court protective order to protect the child from further acts of violence.
 The main difference between a no negative contact order and a full criminal protective order is that the former allows you to go home and still be around your child.
 A full protective order prevents you from going home and coming into contact with your child within a certain amount of feet.
 This means you cannot see your family or else you are looking at additional charges for violating this order.

 A full criminal protective order is a way to separate families for long periods of time.
 In effect, these orders are similar to Temporary Restraining Orders in the civil courts.
 It is important for you to know that full protective orders and no negative contact orders can be modified at any time.
 This means that a hearing for full protective orders and no negative contact orders can be requested and scheduled without your knowledge, putting you at a clear disadvantage.

 Child Abuse May Be Filed As a Misdemeanor or Felony

 The infliction of physical injury, sexual abuse, or emotional abuse on a minor is a wobbler offense.
 Wobbler offenses are crimes that the prosecution has discretion to charge as either a misdemeanor or a felony.
 Understanding the way that wobbler offenses are determined by the prosecutors in California is very important to your criminal defense.
 If the prosecution offers you a plea deal or you go to trial and are convicted of a wobbler offense, your criminal attorney must do everything in their power to negotiate a misdemeanor conviction.

 Misdemeanor Child Abuse Penalties